Suppressed correlative: Description

 Regardless of whether Person 2's statement about blood circulation is true or not, the redefinition of "mysterious" is so broad that it omits significant contrast in the level of scientific understanding between earthquakes and blood circulation.
 Bain argues that if we hold the origin of the universe as equally mysterious against simple equations such as 3×4=12, it seems unimaginable what kind of concepts would be described as non-mysterious.
 Through redefinition, the word "mysterious" has lost any useful meaning, he says.

 The redefinition is not always so obvious.
 At first glance it might appear reasonable to define brakes as "a method to quickly stop a vehicle"; however, this permits all vehicles to be described as having brakes.
-Any car could be driven into a sturdy barrier to stop it, but to therefore say the car has brakes seems absurd.
+A sled could be driven into a sturdy barrier to stop it, but to therefore say the sled has brakes seems absurd.

 This type of fallacy is often used in conjunction with one of the fallacies of definition.
 It is an informal fallacy.